-Tim’s first feature film, the personal diary documentary DEAR JESSE, received numerous honors, including Emmy, Gotham, GLAAD and Independent Spirit Award nominations.
+Tim’s first feature, the personal diary documentary DEAR JESSE, received numerous honors, including Emmy, Gotham, GLAAD and Independent Spirit Award nominations.
 Distributed theatrically by Cowboy Pictures, DEAR JESSE was named Best Documentary of the Year by the Boston Society of Film Critics, won the Audience Award at Frameline, and screened in film festivals all over the world.
 After DEAR JESSE’s HBO/Cinemax Reel Life series debut, Tim was nominated for an Emmy Award for Outstanding Documentary Writing.

 Tim wrote and directed LOGGERHEADS, which premiered in the Dramatic Competition at the Sundance Film Festival.
 Starring Tess Harper, Chris Sarandon, Michael Kelly, Bonnie Hunt, Robin Weigert, Michael Learned and Kip Pardue, LOGGERHEADS won the Grand Jury Prize at Outfest, Audience Awards at the Florida and Nashville Film Festivals, and the top screenwriting prize at the Madrid International LGBT Film Festival.
 It was released theatrically by Strand Releasing.